krzychtof/5G-UE-Simulator/README.md

-# 5G UE Simulator - L2 Protocol Stack (prototype)
+# 5G UE Simulator - L2 Protocol Stack (Educational Prototype)

-A high-quality C++17 implementation of a User Equipment (UE) simulator for 5G networks, compliant with 3GPP specifications (TS 38.321, 38.322, 38.323).
+A C++17 educational prototype for learning 5G User Equipment (UE) L2 protocol stack, inspired by 3GPP specifications (TS 38.321, 38.322, 38.323).

+> **⚠️ DISCLAIMER**: This is a **non-commercial educational prototype** created for learning purposes only.
+It is a free learning tool developed as a fun experiment with AI assistance.
+Not intended for production use.

 **New to this project?** Start with [doc/HOW_IT_WORKS.md](doc/HOW_IT_WORKS.md) for a simple, straightforward explanation.